-If you want the artist vibe, energy, and youthfulness of Williamsburg, but don't want the cost, then head over to Bushwick.
+If you want Williamsburg's artist vibe, energy, and youthfulness, but don't want the cost, then head over to Bushwick.

 Fun Fact: Once considered a separate town in Kings County, Bushwick became part of Brooklyn in 1869.

-There are plenty of buses that travel across Bushwick almost in a grid-like manner.
+Plenty of buses travel across Bushwick almost in a grid-like manner.

 While you may find people on bicycles, this is not one of the most bike-friendly areas where bike lanes are scarce and other bike routes are nonexistent.